MicrosoftDocs/well-architected/well-architected/cost-optimization/set-spending-guardrails.md

 Release gates are checkpoints or conditions that must be met before a release or deployment can proceed.
 Use release gates to help ensure that the release is cost-effective and aligns with optimization goals.
 Release gates offer a structured approach to the identification and implementation of cost-saving measures.
 To implement release gates for workload cost optimization, consider the following steps:

-1. Establish the conditions or criteria that must be met before resources are released or deployed.
+1. *Establish release gate criteria.* Establish the conditions or criteria that must be met before resources are released or deployed.
 Include factors such as spending limits, resource utilization thresholds, or project milestones.

-1. Incorporate the release gates into the deployment pipeline.
+1. *Incorporate release gates.* Incorporate the release gates into the deployment pipeline.
 You can use automation tools or custom scripts to ensure that resource deployments are subject to the defined criteria.

-1. Continuously monitor spending and resource usage against the defined criteria.
+1. *Monitor spending.* Continuously monitor spending and resource usage against the defined criteria.
 If the organization exceeds spending thresholds, the release gates should prevent further deployments until the issue is addressed.

 ### Configure cost alerts